Macrometacorp/docs/docs/streams/getting-started-streams.md

       output: process.stdout
     });

-    // To repeatedly ask the user for message to be published to the stream.
+    // Repeatedly ask the user for message to be published to the stream.
 User can always exit by typing 0 var recursiveUserInput = () => {
       input.question(
         "Enter your message to publish or Type 0 to exit:\n",